FlowFuse/website/src/blog/2022/09/flowforge-010-released.md

 ## Contributors
 We'd like the thank the following for their contributions to this release:

-[Pezmc](https://github.com/Pezmc) got their work on [Add device count and project counts by type to admin](https://github.com/flowforge/flowforge/pull/949)
+[Pezmc](https://github.com/Pezmc) for their work on [Add device count and project counts by type to admin](https://github.com/flowforge/flowforge/pull/949)

 [ArshErgon](https://github.com/ArshErgon) for their work on [Update vue component name for NoVerifiedEmail.vue](https://github.com/flowforge/flowforge/pull/977)